Linaro/lava/doc/v2/development.rst

 Database migrations
 -------------------

-LAVA recommends Debian Jessie but also supports Ubuntu Trusty which has an older version of `python-django <https://tracker.debian.org/pkg/python-django>`_.
+LAVA recommends Debian Jessie but also supports testing and unstable which have a newer version of `python-django <https://tracker.debian.org/pkg/python-django>`_.

 Database migrations on Debian Jessie and later are managed within django.
 Support for